aemsley/gengo_api_docs/content/v2/ui_recommendations.md

 * Ask user if they would like to use the request revisions instead
 * Include Gengo’s rejection instructions
-* Include link to the Gengo FAQ (see “<a href='http://gengo.com/contact-support/faqs/'>When should I reject a job?
+* Include link to the Gengo FAQ (see “<a href="http://gengo.com/contact-support/faqs/">When should I reject a job?
 When should I request corrections?</a>”)
-Change “Reject” button to “Reject and reopen”, and add a “Reject and close” button (follow_up = "cancel")
+* Change “Reject” button to “Reject and Reopen”, and add a “Reject and Close” button (follow_up = "cancel")

 <figure>
     <img src="/images/ui_recommendations/job-rejection.png">